cdl-biosimilars/mofi/docs/results.rst

 * counts for each modification (here: columns *Hex* to *MCC*)
 * data of the permutation with the highest permutation score

-For child rows, the format of the row index is ``[peak ID]-[hit ID]``.
+For child rows, the format of the row index is ``[peak ID]-[stage 1 ID]-[hit ID]``.

-Each stage 2 annotation ('hit') may comprise several permutations of glycan assignments. *Permutations* are isobaric annotations that comprise an equal set of glycans, but assign those glycans to different glycosylation sites.
-For instance, the annotations "G0F at site A, G1F at site B" and "G1F at site A, G0F at site B" are permutations of the general glycan annotation (G0F, G1F).
+Each stage 2 *hit* comprises all annotations that agree in their glycan set, but assign those glycans to different glycosylation sites.
+These groups of isobaric annotations are called *permutations*.
+For instance, a hit with glycan set (A2G0F, A2G1F) may comprise the assignments "A2G0F to site A, A2G1F to site B" and "A2G1F to site A, A2G0F to site B".

 A grandchild row (white) with the following columns appears for each possible permutation: